From Volterra dislocations to strain-gradient plasticity: The geometry of an edge-dislocation

 \begin{definition} Let $S\subset \R^2$ be a basis.
 The set $\bbS = \operatorname{span}_{\mathbb{Z}} S\setminus \{0\}$ is called \Emph{a dislocation structure}.
 A collection of bodies with edge-dislocations is said to have \Emph{a dislocation structure $\bbS$ at length-scale $\e$} if the corresponding collection of Burgers vectors is a subset of $\e\bbS$. \end{definition}

 \item At this point we did not make any assumption on the size of the body.
 We will soon consider bodies with dislocations, having finite diameter (and hence finite volume).
 If $\M$ is such a body, then there exists a compact manifold with boundary $\bar{\M}$, diffeomorphic to $\bar{B}_2\setminus B_1$, such that $\bar{\M}\setminus \M$ is the outer-boundary of $\bar{\M}$.
 We refer to the set $\bar{\M}\setminus \M$ as the \Emph{outer-boundary} of $\M$, and typically denote it by $\Gamma$ and assume that it is Lipschitz.
-This should not be confused with $\pl \M$, which is the \Emph{inner-boundary}.
+This should not be confused with $\pl \M$, which is the \Emph{inner boundary}.

-\item The reason for the winding number assumption is to exclude, say, a double cover of a Euclidean annulus, which would have a zero Burgers vector but cannot be isometrically embedded in the Euclidean plane.
+\item The reason for the winding number assumption is to exclude, say, a double cover of a Euclidean annulus, which would have a zero Burgers vector but cannot be isometrically embedded in the Euclidean plane (in fact, it can be viewed as a body containing a disclination of magnitude $-2\pi$).
 See also the proof of the uniqueness theorem below.

 \item Finally, the annular topology can be replaced with a simply-connected topology, with a dislocation core having a geometry which is not locally-Euclidean (representing a region where the lattice structure is defective, for example, containing a so-called 5-7 pair in an hexagonal lattice).
 In this case, the winding number condition has to be replaced with the condition that the total Gaussian curvature in the dislocation core vanishes.
 This can be seen as a different kind of regularization of the core, and is expected to lead to similar results. \end{enumerate}